 Claire paints in response to her love of nature, and a 40-year career dedicated to the care and exhibition of museum, corporate and private fine art collections.
 Claire’s work in the preservation, examination and display of art was inspired by a desire to understand composition, the use of color and the artistic process of individual expression.
 Over the years, this engagement deeply resonated with her, had a large visual impact and increased her curiosity and desire to paint.

 “There is an immense encyclopedic register of images and subject matter in my mind.
 I always hoped to find a way to express my love of art.
-To capture its beauty through watercolor is a great adventure and I am continually in awe and humbled by the complex simplicity of each subject I choose.
+To capture its beauty through watercolor is a great adventure and I am continually in awe and humbled by each subject I choose.
 I draw inspiration from the strength exhibited in nature; a hawk feather, a bird’s nest, a dragonfly wing.
 Each of these things, so delicate, exhibits a lightness in being, yet provides an upward lift for a bird of prey in a strong wind, a fortress for newly laid eggs, or the high-speed acrobatics and agility of transparent wings moving at lightning speed.
 There is an inherent sense of power and placement in nature.

 I want to be a part of it.”